 How do you tell if pothos is dying?

 You can tell if pothos is dying by looking at the overall plant health.
 A dying pothos has dark brown or yellowish leaves that cause the leaves to fall off.
-You may also find stunted growth with unhealthy looking soil.
+You may also find stunted growth with unhealthy-looking soil.

 If that happens, you shouldn’t despair and try to identify the cause.
 The most common reasons are frequent watering, lack of nutrients, unhealthy soil, and pest infestation such as mealybugs.

 You should choose a pot with a drainage hole at the bottom to let drain the excess water.
 Check the soil salinity and ensure there is no fungal growth in the soil.
-Testing toil pH level and amending the soil also bring back new life to the dying pothos.
+Testing toil pH levels and amending the soil also bring back new life to the dying pothos.